 - Why might my child be struggling to learn to talk?

-There are lots of things that can cause speech and language delays including hearing difficulties, family history of difficulties or developmental delay.
+There are lots of things that can contribute to speech and language delays including hearing difficulties, family history of difficulties or developmental delay.
 For some children they simply need more time to develop along with the right strategies.
-Parents are often the best people to help their child to develop in their everyday environment.
+Parents/carers are often the best people to help their child to develop in their everyday environment.

 - When will my child be seen and how often will they be seen?

 We aim to see new referrals for initial assessment and advice within the NHS guidelines of 18 weeks.
 For some children, assessment and advice is all that is needed, other children might need further support from the speech and language therapy service.
 The frequency of therapy will depend on your child’s individual needs and this may vary over time.
 Next steps for your child will be agreed with you at their assessment.

 - Can you see my child at home?

 Most children are seen in clinics, pre-schools or school settings, unless there is a clinical reason not to.
 In exceptional circumstances home visits can be arranged with agreement from the Speech Therapy Manager.

 - Will I always see the same therapist?

 Your child may be seen by a Speech and Language Therapist or one of our Support Practitioners, under the supervision of a therapist.
 We try to ensure that children are seen by the same clinician during their individualised package of support but this is not always possible.

 - What support do you offer as a service?